GledsonAfonso/redis-and-nodejs-basic-integration/README.md

 The default values will usually be enough for a common test, but if you need to set it up to work with another host, you will need some environment variables.

-For this, you have to set a `.env` file on the root of the project having, at least, this parameters
+For this, you have to set a `.env` file at the root of the project having, at least, this parameters

 ```
 REDIS_PORT=...